sorenlouv/fb-sleep-stats/README.md

 ## Starting

+You need to have two processes running simultaniously: the scraper and the webserver.
+Therefore, you must run the following two commands in separate windows/tabs.

 **Start scraping**

 *This will run continously, polling Facebook every 10 minutes.
 Keep it running for as long as you want to track sleep.*